SNHU-CS/CS-330/module02/mod2_tutorials.md

     colorFromVS = colorFromVBO;

-The fragment shader needs to be updated to receive as input this interpolated vertex color.
+The fragment shader needs to be updated to receive this interpolated vertex color as input.

     #version 440 core
     in vec4 colorFromVS;